watermelonwolverine/Filename-Tag-Generator/README.md

 For example: `"dungeon" : "Dungeon"` may fit into both categories `Nature` and `Civilization`.

+If you need more examples or starting point look at the [source repository](https://github.com/watermelonwolverine/Filename-Tag-Generator/tree/main/configs)
 ## UI and Behaviour

 You can configure the UI and the naming behaviour using a config file which is usually named `config.json`.